adam248/my-nix/hosts/servers/nyx/README.md

 ## Future Tasks

+- [ ] setup reverse proxy to enable `plex.nyx.local` and `nextcloud.nyx.local` urls
+- [ ] research how to automate TRIM for SSDs and NVME in Nixos
 - [ ] create a network bond for the 2 onboard NICs for higher bandwidth
     - [Nixos Discourse Topic](https://discourse.nixos.org/t/bonding-interface/18346/6)